 Amendments can be initiated by the Faculty Senate, or by submission to the Executive Committee of a petition signed by at least fifty fully-affiliated members of the University Faculty.

-The University Faculty will be given the opportunity to meet and discuss an amendment at least 20 working days prior to a faculty vote thereon.
-Copies of the proposed amendment shall be distributed to all members of the University Faculty at least ten (10) working days in advance of the meeting.
+The University Faculty will be given the opportunity to meet and discuss an amendment at least 20 business days prior to a faculty vote thereon.
+Copies of the proposed amendment shall be distributed to all members of the University Faculty at least ten (10) business days in advance of the meeting.
 Modifications to the wording of an amendment can be made by majority vote of the University Faculty present at the meeting.
+A quorum of one hundred (100) faculty members must be present for such actions to be taken.

-At least ten (10) working days prior to a faculty vote on any amendment, all members of the University Faculty will have access to a web page that posts the proposed amendment and summarizes the discussion of the University Faculty meeting.
+At least ten (10) business days prior to a faculty vote on any amendment, all members of the University Faculty will have access to a web page that posts the proposed amendment and summarizes the discussion of the University Faculty meeting.
 No changes in the wording of any amendment can occur after it is posted.

-Voting on any amendment will occur over a time period of three (3) consecutive working days.
+Voting on any amendment will occur over a time period of three (3) consecutive business days.

 The Executive Committee will oversee the voting process to insure that each member of the University Faculty has the opportunity to vote and that no one is able to vote more than once.

-2010.7 Article VI.
-Quadrennial Review
+2010.6 Article V. Quadrennial Review

 This Constitution shall be reviewed at least every four years by an ad hoc committee nominated by the Executive Committee of the Faculty Senate.
 The committee shall submit a report with recommendations to Executive Committee.
-The Faculty Senate shall appoint such a committee at least every fourth year, starting in the year 2017.
+The Faculty Senate shall appoint such a committee at least every fourth year, starting in the year 2021.

-Attachment A

-Wright State University

-Faculty President Election

-PROCEDURES

-The schedule of times for nomination and election process will be specified by the Executive Committee (EC).
-These dates include:

-Initial call for nominations

-End of nomination period

-Beginning of election

-Closing of election

-The Office of the Faculty President and the EC will solicit nominations, including self-nominations, for Faculty President via the Faculty Senate Agenda, FacultyLine, and faculty governance e-mail list.
-The nomination period should extend for at least one month.

-At the same time, the Office of the Faculty President and the EC will solicit nominations, including selfnominations, for Faculty Vice-President via the Faculty Senate Agenda, FacultyLine, and faculty governance e-mail list.
-The nomination period should extend for at least one month.

-After the close of the nomination period, the Senate Secretary and the Executive Committee will verify the nominees’ eligibility and confirm the slate of nominees.
-The EC will then set the election dates.
-If there are no qualified nominees at this time, a new nomination period will be designated by the EC and nomination procedure will be repeated.

-Nominees for Faculty President will be asked to submit a vita and statement of the objectives they wish to achieve as Faculty President.
-These documents should be submitted within three days of their notification by the Senate Secretary.
-These documents will be supplied to the faculty as part of the election procedure.
-Failure to submit a vita by the deadline will result in removal of the nominee’s name from the ballot.
+[NOTE: On 10/09/17, the Senate voted to strike Attachment A from the new proposed Constitution and then adopted as a Senate procedure.
+Former proposed Attachment B – Procedures for Votes of Confidence / No-Confidence was also adopted as a Senate procedure.]